December Newsletter 2019

 Species which require chilling are considered annuals in our N. Florida landscape, since we don’t have the conditions to keep them returning.

 You’ll also find garland, wreathes of different types and Christmas trees at Rockaway for holiday decorating.
-See the Christmas Garland Guide for information on types of greenery and their uses.
-For information about choosing and caring for your Christmas tree, see the Christmas Tree Care guide and Guide to Ordering the Perfect Height Christmas Tree and for ideas to prolong the freshness of your wreaths, see the Wreath and Greenery Care handout.
-CLICK HERE FOR HANDOUTS
+See the Christmas Garland Guide CLICK HERE for information on types of greenery and their uses.
+See the Wreath and Greenery Care handout for tips on keeping your greenery fresh and making your own wreathes CLICK HERE.
+For information about choosing and caring for your Christmas tree, see the Christmas Tree Care Guide CLICK HERE, Choosing a Christmas Tree CLICK HERE and Guide to Ordering the Perfect Height Christmas Tree CLICK HERE.

 - Mix a solution containing one-part glycerin to one-part water and stir well.
 Some sources prefer to use one-part glycerin to 2 parts water.
 Other sources also heat the solution or add a few drops of surfactant to allow the glycerin and water to mix better.
 Add one Tbl of bleach for each cup of water to keep the solution fresh.
 Also add florist dye if you want to have more color in your foliage.